 3. Explain that each state and the District of Columbia are given a share of the electoral vote based on population.
 Electors are chosen by the states to actually cast the official votes for president.
 Because of how the system is set up, it is possible for one candidate to win the popular vote and another to win the electoral vote.

 - After the 2000 election, a majority of Americans favored abolishing the system, and by 2020, that number had risen to 61%.
 However, no bill to do so has been voted on in Congress since 1971.
 Why?
 Tell your students they will now try to answer that very question.

 Handout: The Electoral College

-Give your students the handout and ask them to use the following online resources (or printouts from these Web sites or of these stories that you provide) in order to complete it.
+Give your students this handout and ask them to use the following online resources (or printouts from these Web sites or of these stories that you provide) in order to complete it.
 Students may work individually or in small groups.